To obtain admission, a student is expected to submit evidence that they have a good chance to succeed.

 First and Second-Year Research Requirement

 First-year students must find, by the end of the third week of class in the fall semester, and by the end of the first week of class the second semester, as well as before the summer term begins, a member of the professorial faculty to advise them in some type of research project.
+If the proposed research advisor does not hold a primary appointment as a tenure-track or research faculty member in the Department of Physics and Astronomy, the student must select a co-advisor who is a PHA faculty member.
 The students are required to submit a short written summary of that research experience at the end of the semester.
 Students may continue with one advisor through all three semesters, or they may choose to cycle through several different research advisors.
 In some cases, one of these first-year research advisors may become a thesis advisor, but in others, the thesis advisor may change.
 This research requirement continues until the end of the second year, or until the student finds a thesis advisor.

 The nature of these first-year research projects may vary from student to student, from one advisor to another, and from one sub-field of physics to another.
 In some cases they lead to published research.
 In other cases, they may be first steps in a longer-term research project.
 And in some cases, they may comprise reading or independent-study projects to develop background for subsequent research.
 It is left to the individual advisor to determine what the written summary should entail.
 These research projects are not research assistantships and are performed in addition to other graduate student responsibilities (teaching and graduate classwork), although they are typically merged with RA-supported research for those students supported by RAs.